LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/exercises.rst

       Add class to Git

 #.
-The new class is now created!
+You created the new class!
 You can proceed to write code within
    it.
 (Don’t forget to write the ``main`` method!)

    .. figure:: figures/newClassCreated.png